jonathasgabriel/gobarber-frontend/README.md

 - Log out from the application ([screenshots](https://github.com/jonathasgabriel/gobarber-frontend/tree/master/public/assets/screenshots))

+## some of the leveraged techs/libs/tools
+- Axios
+- ESLint, Prettier, EditorConfig
+- Styled components
+- Reactotron
+- React toastify
+- React redux
+- Redux saga

 ## how to run

-- You must have the [backend](https://github.com/jonathasgabriel/gobarber-backend) up and running
+- You need to have the backend API running in order to be able to use this client.
+Please refer to [backend](https://github.com/jonathasgabriel/gobarber-backend) for further instructions
-- In the root directory, run `yarn` and then `yarn start`
+- In the root directory, run `yarn` to resolve node packages and then `yarn start` to start the application (it will be available at [gympoint-localhost](http://localhost:3000/))